Frequently Asked Questions | Share India

 It's important for traders to understand these risks and implement risk management strategies when engaging in algo trading.

-While having programming skills can be beneficial, you don't necessarily need to be an expert programmer to use Algo Trading.
-Many platforms and libraries offer user-friendly interfaces and visual tools that allow traders to create algorithms without extensive coding knowledge.
-However, learning programming basics can provide more flexibility and customization options.
+While having programming skills can be beneficial, you don’t necessarily need to be an expert programmer to use Algo Trading.
+Many platforms like uTrade Algos offer user-friendly interfaces and visual tools that allow traders to create algorithms without any coding knowledge.
+However, learning programming basics can provide more flexibility and customization options in the algos development.

-Yes, algo trading is completely legal in India, and it does not matter whether you are a retail investor or an institution. uTrade Algos is an empanelled vendor with NSE, following all the regulations and mandates by regulatory bodies.
-Additionally, all premade strategies are first appoved by the exchange before getting listed on the platform thus ensuring protection of the interests of the investors.
+Yes, algo trading is legal and compliant in India, and it does not matter whether you are a retail investor or an institution. uTrade Algos is an empanelled vendor with Indian stock exchanges including NSE, BSE, etc.; following all the regulations and mandates by regulatory bodies.
+Additionally, all pre-made strategies (uTrade originals) are first approved by the exchanges before getting listed on the platform thus ensuring protection of the interests of the investors.

 Definitely!
 In fact, this is one of the benefits of automating your strategy.
 Algos are void of emotions which works very well especially in the financial markets, thus relying on an Algo engine does not only ensure better execution but also makes you a disciplined trader.

-Express speed - Algos have the ability to fire orders at 1/1000th of a second, way beyond the scope of manual trading.
+Express speed – Algos have the ability to fire orders within fraction of a second (milliseconds / microseconds), way better than what humans can achieve within a second, trading manually.

 Automate execution - Instead of monitoring your trades manually, feed parameters into the order form and let our powerful algo engine take care of the rest.